IanTeda/old.hugo.ianteda.com/content/blog/2017-05-18-rule-10-pop-quiz.md

 * Reinforce that this is important to you;
 * Allow you adapt sooner to changes.
 With the level of detail or how often you measure being relative to the complexity and size;

-> Measurement is fabulous.
-Unless you are busy measuring what is easy to measure as opposed to what's important.<br/><cite>  - Seth Godin</cite>
+{{< blockquote quote="Measurement is fabulous.
+Unless you are busy measuring what is easy to measure as opposed to what's important." author="Seth Godin">}}

 Worried about not meeting program: measure how many m3 of concrete have gone in, tonnes of reinforcement or dollars spent to date.

 Worried about the budget: measure man hours, plant hours or wastage.

-> One accurate measurement, is worth a thousand expert opinions.<br/><cite>- Unknown</cite>
+{{< blockquote quote="One accurate measurement, is worth a thousand expert opinions." author="Unknown">}}

 The best tool I have found for measuring on construction projects is [Earn Value Analysis (EVA)](https://en.wikipedia.org/wiki/Earned_value_management).
 It allows you to measure scope, time and costs against planned work.

-> If you don't know how your are performing relative to the plan, how do you know when you are off track and need correction?<br/><cite> - Personal</cite>
+{{< blockquote quote="If you don't know how your are performing relative to the plan, how do you know when you are off track and need correction?" author="Personal">}}

 _Check out the [The Engineering Rule Book](/series/the-engineering-rule-book) for the other rules._